ThomasV2/KrosmaDeck/README.md

 # KrosmaDeck

 KrosmaDeck is a web application made with Unity.
-It is a Deck Builder for the Trade Card Game `Krosmaga` (Beta version).
+It is a Deck Builder for the Trade Card Game `Krosmaga` (Ankama Games, Beta version).

 Tags: Deck Builder, Krosmaga, Web, C#, Unity